 You can see all these shops on a map in the N26 app.
 It seems that at least in Berlin, you don’t need to walk much more to the next CASH26 shop than to an ATM!

 Interestingly, CASH26 also works the other way around: You can pay money into your account.
-(However, only the first 100 EUR per month are free, every Euro more is charged with 1.5%.)
+(But not for free, a fee of 1.5% is applied.)

 As said, with N26 I also started paying many regular purchases with my Mastercard, especially when being abroad.
 And the main reason for this: No fee worldwide, in any currency.